Glossary

 • If filing jointly with your spouse, the reporting threshold doubles to $400,000

-Which assets are exempt from FATCA reporting?
+Which foreign assets are exempt from FATCA reporting?

-Generally, foreign assets held by an FFI are not subject to FATCA withholding if the FFI:
+Foreign assets held by an FFI are not subject to FATCA withholding if the FFI:

-• enters into an agreement with the IRS under which it assumes specific due diligence, reporting and withholding obligations (a participating FFI),
+• enters into an agreement with the IRS under which it assumes specific due diligence, reporting, and withholding obligations (a participating FFI),

 • is treated as a deemed-compliant FFI, or